marcelo-ochoa/docker/ols-official/README.md

 ### Running Scotas OLS in a Docker container

 #### Running Scotas OLS on top of Oracle Enterprise Edition in a Docker container
-To run your Oracle Database Docker image use the **docker run** command as follows:
+To run your Scotas OLS Docker image use the **docker run** command as follows:

 	docker run --name <container name> \
 	-p <host port>:1521 -p <host port>:5500 \